-An Artistic Pair, Duet, Twirl Team, DanceTwirl Team or Twirling Corps, Artistic Group may only be comprised of members who are residents of the same country.
+An Artistic Pair, Duet, Twirl Team, DanceTwirl Team, Artistic Team, Twirling Corps and Artistic Group may only be comprised of members who are residents of the same country.

 Duet and Artistic Pair

 Duet and Artistic Pairs may replace one complete pair or one athlete of the pair/ per age group/ per federation.
 The choice is optional for each federation.